10 Most Popular Kitchen Countertops

 Glass used as a kitchen countertop is one of the most versatile and unique materials available.
 If you want a countertop that’s different from your neighbor’s, glass may be exactly what you’re looking for.
 The distinctive look of a glass countertop can give your kitchen a modern edge.
 And it pairs well with stainless steel.

 Recycled glass manufacturers primarily use materials from curbside recycling and demolished buildings.
 That glass gets combined with resin or cement binders to produce a slab that you can use as a countertop.
-Because a diverse blend of glass is used in each countertop, you can be assured that your countertop will be 100 percent unique.
+Your counterop will be unique because a diverse blend of glass is used in each countertop.

 Most recycled glass countertops feature a colorful mosaic of shards encased in the binding material to produce a terrazzo look.